dffUqp/base-react/README.md

-# React base Application
+# React Base Application

-This project implements some bases react-case routes, API, hooks, state-manager etc.
+This project implements some base React functions: state manager, API, hooks, routes, etc.

-To see preview click this [link](https://dffUqp.github.io/base-react)
+To see the preview click this [link](https://dffUqp.github.io/base-react)

 ## Available Scripts